bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 NVK: 00:46:21

 Also, it's pretty annoying, to be honest, as a user, like, stop asking me, forcing me to put a Goddamn f*cking note.
-Like, I don't want to put a note.
+I don't want to put a note.
-Like, You know, it's the same with wallets that require an amount.
+It's the same with wallets that require an amount.
-Like, I don't want to, like, just leave me alone.
+I don't want to, just leave me alone.
-You know, it's weird.
+It's weird.
-Cause like, you know, I'm a, I'm a base layer boomer.
+I'm a base layer boomer.
-You know, I kind of feel that way.
+I kind of feel that way.
-You know, when I come sometimes to Lightning, It's like, there's all this weird, different dynamics that like annoy me.
+When I come sometimes to Lightning, there's all this weird, different dynamics that like annoy me.
 I get that there's limitations and stuff, but it's nice to see that like people starting to see that way too.

 Tony: 00:46:54

 Yeah.
-And so when an invoice is created for Mutiny, like we, there, there is a optional tag field you can put in there, but that's only saved internally.
+And so when an invoice is created for Mutiny, there is a optional tag field you can put in there, but that's only saved internally.
-We are specifically never going to create an invoice with a description and we kind of refuse to because I think it's a privacy leak that, you know, I'm trying to be out here like expressing, hey, don't put descriptions in your invoices, like this leaks metadata and everyone does it anyway.
+We are specifically never going to create an invoice with a description and we kind of refuse to because I think it's a privacy leak that, you know, I'm trying to be out here like expressing, hey, don't put descriptions in your invoices, this leaks metadata and everyone does it anyway.
 So I'm just going to build a wallet that doesn't do that.
-And...

 Jeff: 00:47:22

-How does Build12 fix this?
+How does BOLT12 fix this?

 Tony: 00:47:24